-Employment, Non-Competition and Non-Solicitation Agreement with Chief Financial Officer, Martin Kelly
+Employment Agreement with Chief Financial Officer, Martin Kelly

 On July 2, 2012, we entered into an employment,non-competition and non-solicitation agreement with Martin Kelly, our Chief Financial Officer.
-Mr. Kelly's annual base salary is \$1,000,000 and he is eligible for an annual allocation from the incentive pool in an amount to be determined by the compensation committee in its discretion.
+Under this agreement, Mr. Kelly's annual base salary is \$1,000,000 and he is eligible for an annual allocation from the incentive pool in an amount to be determined by the Compensation Committee in its discretion.

-Employment, Non-Competition and Non-Solicitation Agreement with Co-President, Scott Kleinman
+Employment Agreement with Co-President, Scott Kleinman

-On November 30, 2021, an ad hoc compensation committee (that preceded the formation of the compensation committee) approved a new employment agreement for Scott Kleinman, a Co-President of AAM.
-This new agreement governs his compensation for five years as heco-leads AAM following the Mergers.
-Under this agreement, he gave up all existing cash incentive compensation arrangements to the extent unvested and agreed to forgo all future entitlements in respect of bonus, unvested carry and other forms of compensation.
-In return, he earns the equivalent of one million shares per year for five years, plus the opportunity to earn an additional one million shares for meeting the fee related earnings and spread related earnings per share targets that AAM established in materials it shared with its public stockholders on October 19, 2021, in connection with its Investor Day.
-None of the shares underlying this one-time grant of six million RSUs will be delivered or transferable until five years after grant.
-Consistent with Apollo's compensation philosophy of encouraging and rewarding extended periods of outstanding service, three million shares were vested at grant (subject to certain restrictive covenants) and the remainder are eligible to vest at the end of five years.
+On November 30, 2021, an ad hoc compensation committee (that preceded the formation of the Compensation Committee) approved a new employment agreement for Scott Kleinman, a Co-President of AAM.

+This new agreement governs his compensation through December 31, 2026, as he co-leads AAM following the Mergers.
+Under this agreement, Mr. Kleinman gave up all existing cash incentive compensation arrangements to the extent unvested and agreed to forgo all future entitlements in respect of bonus, unvested carry and other forms of compensation.
+In return, he earns the equivalent of one million shares per year for five years, plus the opportunity to earn an additional one million shares for meeting the aggregate fee related earnings and spread related earnings per share targets established by AAM, which are available in the materials that AAM shared with its public stockholders on October 19, 2021, in connection with its Investor Day.
+None of the shares underlying this one-time grant of six million RSUs will be delivered or transferable until 2027.
+Consistent with Apollo's compensation philosophy of encouraging and rewarding extended periods of outstanding service, three million shares were vested at grant (subject to certain restrictive covenants) and the remainder are eligible to vest at the end of 2026.
 We believe this arrangement drives complete alignment with the Company's stockholders.

 Under his employment agreement, effective January 1, 2022, Mr. Kleinman receives an annual base salary of \$100,000 per year and receives no further bonuses, allocations of performance fees or other forms of new compensation.
 Additional amounts reflected in the Summary Compensation Table for Mr. Kleinman relate to awards granted to him before 2022.
-As required by the terms of his current performance fee arrangements, Mr. Kleinman has made investments of his own capital in various funds we manage, which investments continue.
+As required by the terms of his current performance fee arrangements, Mr. Kleinman has made investments of his own capital in various funds we manage and continues to be invested in such funds.

-Employment and Partnership Interest Agreements with AHL Chairman and Chief Executive Officer, James R. Belardi
+Employment and Partnership Interest Agreements with AHL Chairman, Chief Executive Officer and Chief Investment Officer, James R. Belardi